 - You can use a pre-shredded vegetable mix to save prep time.

-- You can top the salad with sambal oelek or sriracha for a bit of spice.
+- You can top the cold noodle salad with sambal oelek or sriracha for a bit of spice.
 If that’s too spicy, but you still want a kick, add in some grated garlic.

-- You can sprinkle the salad with some chopped peanuts for an extra nutty flavor and a pretty presentation.
+- You can sprinkle the salad with some crunchy peanuts for an extra nutty flavor and a pretty presentation.

-- Make extra dressing in case anyone wants some more when eating.
+- Make extra creamy peanut sauce in case anyone wants some more when eating.

 - Refrigerate the salad for at least 30 minutes for the best flavor.
 This will allow the ingredients time to seep into the noodles better and add much flavor.